Studio Policy for In-Person Lessons

 Please contact firstname.lastname@example.org for current rates.

-Payment is due at the beginning of each month and should cover lessons for the entire month and/or for a larger block of time.
 Check, cash or Zelle are the preferred payment methods.
 If you have an alternate payment method, please inquire.

 II.
 Missed Lessons, Make-Up Lessons, Illness, Weather